-Music majors interested in attending medical school may select the Bachelor of Arts in music with elective studies in pre-medicine.
-These students follow the general education and major requirements for the B.A. in music degree and use the elective hours to complete the prereguisites for medical school admissions.
+Music majors interested in attending medical, dental or veterinary school may select the Bachelor of Arts in music with elective studies in premedicine.
+These students follow the general education and major requirements for the B.A. in music degree and use the elective hours to complete the prerequisites for medical school admissions.
 Students electing this track are assigned both a music advisor in the Bass School of Music and a premedical advisor in the Department of Biology.
 The following is a sample list of recommended courses: